When we formally launched our blog, TheSmokies.com – a regional travel blog – in April 2020 we had no idea what we were doing.

 You can also purchase previously owned domains at a premium from resellers.

-Generally speaking, when deciding on a great domain name, you’ll want to strike a balance between brevity, and budget.
-But try to aim for a domain name between 6-14 characters long for best results.
+Generally speaking, when deciding on a great blog name, you’ll want to strike a balance between brevity, and budget.
+Try to aim for a domain name between 6-14 characters long, and easy to spell, for best results.

-You can search research availability, and purchase domain names straight from your web host.
+You can research availability, and purchase domain names straight from your web host.